Absolute Flash: "Iron Heights"

-The Rogues' backstory is revealed: Six months prior, Harkness is thrown out of a bar in Oklahoma for flirting with someone's sister.
-He is then approached by his old colonel, Rudy West, who offers Harkness a chance to wipe his state clean and start over.
+The Rogues' backstory is revealed: six months prior, Harkness is thrown out of a bar in Oklahoma for flirting with someone's sister.
+He is then approached by his old colonel, Rudy West, who offers Harkness a chance to wipe his slate clean and start over.
 Harkness accepts for the chance to blow stuff up.
-Next, Rudy travels to Kansas, where Leonard is taking care of Lisa who lost both of her legs.
-Rudy talks with Leonard about the situation they're in and he gives them an offer to get both of them the help they need.
+Next, Rudy travels to Kansas, where Leonard is taking care of Lisa after she lost both of her legs.
+Rudy talks with Leonard about the situation they are in and he gives them an offer to get both of them the help they need.
 Later, as Rudy is trying to call Wally, he is informed by Leonard that Jesse is there, having put trackers on everyone to prepare for the day Rudy comes for them.
 Jesse believes that Rudy has come to imprison them, being four court-martialed, disgraced soldiers that went rogue on a mission in Syria and took bribes from a foreign government.
-Rudy assures them that he has a mission for them, one so dangerous that no one in their mind would volunteer for.
+Rudy assures them that he has a mission for them, one so dangerous that no one in their right mind would volunteer for.
 Rudy takes the group to Fort Fox and there they are introduced to Allen and Thawne, who show them the advanced technology Project Olympus is working on.
-Thawne reveals that their plans for the Rogues isn't to give them weapons, but rather to make them into weapons.
+Thawne reveals that their plans for the Rogues is not to give them weapons, but rather to make them into weapons.
 When Jesse asked where the tech came from, Allen says it is classified.
-A flashback to 1940 in the Mojave Desert is shown, where two men named "Thawne" and "Garrick are working on an experiment similar to what Barry Allen was working on in the present.
+A flashback to 1940 in the Mojave Desert is shown, where two men named "Thawne" and "Garrick' are working on an experiment similar to what Barry Allen was working on in the present.
 Garrick tries to shut the machine down, but Thawne throws him into the energy field to stop him, which destroys Garrick's body.
 Barry and Elenore tell the Rogues that their choice is either to sign the waivers or go to prison for treason for the rest of their lives.
 The team accepts.
 In the present day, Rudy, after discovering the aliens in Fort Fox, calls Wally and tells him that he loves him.
 Wally answers but Rudy is then bound and gagged by Elenore's soldiers.